Automate VSCode Extension Setup: The Quick & Easy Way

 This automation tool consists of a simple structure:

-: This script is the core!
-Running this script automatically installs all extensions.readme.md
+- all.sh: This script is the core!
+Running this script automatically installs all extensions.

-: A document containing a description of the project.scripts/
+- readme.md: A document containing a description of the project.

-files with extension lists.
-For example, you can create and manage files by category, such asgit.sh
+- scripts/: This directory contains- .shfiles with extension lists.
+For example, you can create and manage files by category, such as- git.shand- python.sh.

 ⚙️ How Does It Work?